Pino Palladino: Early life

 The son of a Welsh mother and Italian father (from Campobasso), Giuseppe Henry Palladino was born in Cardiff on 17 October 1957.
-He was raised Catholic attended a Catholic school.
+He was raised Catholic.
 He began playing guitar at age 14, due to the influence of his parish priest, and bass guitar at 17, after his priest took him to a Ralph McTell concert featuring bassist Danny Thompson.
 He bought his first fretless bass one year later, influenced by Motown music and playing mostly R&B, funk and reggae with a rock and roll backbeat.
 He was also drawn to jazz and took classical guitar lessons.

 Career

 Palladino was influenced in his early years by Led Zeppelin and Yes and started a rock band.
 In 1982, Palladino recorded with Gary Numan on the album I, Assassin.
 Following this, he was asked to contribute to Paul Young's debut album.
-Young's cover version of "Wherever I Lay My Hat (That's My Home)" by Marvin Gaye became a hit in Europe, and Palladino subsequently joined Young's band, The Royal Family.
+Young's cover version of "Wherever I Lay My Hat (That's My Home)" by Marvin Gaye became a hit in Europe, and Palladino subsequently joined Young's band, the Royal Family.
 He received offers to record with Joan Armatrading, Go West, and David Gilmour.
 He cites as early influences James Jamerson, Danny Thompson, and Norman Watt-Roy and also admires Jaco Pastorius, Stanley Clarke, Bootsy Collins, Larry Graham, Michael Henderson, Anthony Jackson, Marcus Miller, and Rocco Prestia.

 In 1988-1989, Palladino played on the Don Henley album The End of the Innocence on three tracks, including the single "New York Minute".
 In 1989 he participating in the recording of Ryuichi Sakamoto's album Beauty, and was part of the lineup who played with the Japanese musician at the Hammersmith Odeon in 1991.

 In 1990, he played on Mike Lindup's first solo album, Changes, with Dominic Miller on guitar and Manu Katché on drums.
 In 1991, he joined the Law with Paul Rodgers, formerly of Bad Company, and drummer Kenney Jones, who succeeded Keith Moon in the Who after Moon died, and recorded the album The Law.

 In the 1990s, Palladino alternated between fretless bass and fretted 4-string and 6-string bass.
 He played with Melissa Etheridge, Richard Wright, Elton John, and Eric Clapton.